ldilley/linulator/README.md

 * Launches as a daemon and changes effective user and group ID
 * Can log messages based on severity
-* Parse a configuration file
+* Parses a configuration file

 The next feature I am working on is adding network support so you can telnet to the honeypot for example.